Natalia Goncharova: Later career and death

 Goncharova was a member of the avant-garde Der Blaue Reiter group from its founding in 1911.
 In 1915, she began to design ballet costumes and sets in Geneva.
 In 1915 she started work on a series of designs – Six Winged Seraph, Angel, St Andrew, St Mark, Nativity, and others – for a ballet commissioned by Sergei Diaghilev, to be titled Liturgy.
 Also involved in the project, for which Igor Stravinsky was invited to compose the score, were Larionov and Léonide Massine, but the ballet never materialized.
 Goncharova moved to Paris in 1921 where she designed a number of stage sets of Diaghilev's Ballets Russes.
 She also exhibited at the Salon d'Automne in 1921, and participated regularly at the Salon des Tuileries and the Salon des Indépendants.

 Goncharova also identified with Everythingism (russ.
 Vsechestvo), the Russian avant-garde movement.
 Everythingism was considered as an extension of Neo-Primitivism.
 This art promotes heterogeneity, a blending of multiple cultural traditions, such as West and East and different styles such as Cubism and Futurism.
 It aspired to erase the boundaries between what is considered the origin and the copy, and assimilated those together.
 It was an art movement that was free of already set artistic laws.

 Together with Larionov, she left Russia and went to Paris on 29 April 1914.
 In that year she designed costumes and sets for the Ballets Russes's premiere of The Golden Cockerel in the city.
 Goncharova and Larionov collaborated on four events in Paris for the benefit of the Union des Artistes Russes.
 These events were the Grand Bal des Artistes or the Grand Bal Travesti Transmental (23 February 1923), the Bal Banal (14 March 1924), the Bal Olympique or the Vrai Bal Sportif (11 July 1924), and the Grand Ourse Bal (8 May 1925).
 They both designed much of the publicity materials for the event.

 Between 1922 and 1926, Goncharova created fashion designs for Marie Cuttoli's shop, Maison Myrbor on the Rue Vincent, Paris.
 Her richly embroidered and appliquéd dress designs were strongly influenced by Russian folk art, Byzantine mosaic and her work for the Ballets Russes.

-In 1938 Goncharova became a French citizen.
+In 1938 Goncharova became a French national.
 On 2 June 1955, four years after Larionov suffered a stroke, the two artists got married in Paris to safeguard their rights of inheritance.
 Influenced by the School of Paris, her style moved from Cubism nearer to Neoclassicism.
 Goncharova was the first of the pair to die, seven years later, on 17 October 1962, in Paris after a debilitating struggle with rheumatoid arthritis.